-Parkinson’s disease (PD) is a neurological disorder that affects one’s nervous stem, with the average age on onset at 60 years old.
-Simply stated, brain cells that produce the neurotransmitter, dopamine, which are responsible for transmitting messages to the body in relation to movement, become damaged and die.
+Parkinson’s disease (PD) is a neurological disorder that affects one’s nervous system, with the average age of its onset is typically in patients in their 60s.
+Simply stated, brain cells that produce the neurotransmitter dopamine, responsible for transmitting messages to the body in relation to movement, become damaged and die.
 This results in a variety of movement issues, which may include tremors, lack of facial expression, difficulty balancing, and stiffness of muscles.
 In addition, PD may develop into Parkinson’s disease dementia (PDD), which impacts one’s cognitive functioning, such as the ability to remember things, make good decisions, and pay attention.